Healdsburg Prune Packers

-The Healdsburg, California Prune Packers is the collegiate level summer baseball team which has been playing at Recreation Park since 1921.
+The Healdsburg Prune Packers are the collegiate level summer baseball team which has been playing at Recreation Park since 1921.
 Operating under various organizational structures over the years, the Packers became a part of the California Collegiate League in 2014.
+As of 2024, they became a charter team of the newly-formed Pacific Empire League.

 History

 Founding years

 In February 1921, under the leadership of the Healdsburg Chamber of Commerce, a new baseball team was organized.
 The first game was played on 15 May 1921 with Red Corrick pitching.
 The first year included 21 Sunday games against the Nucoa Butters, the Petaluma Leghorns, the Santa Rosa Rosebuds, the San Francisco Ninantic Parlor, the Vallejo Y.M.I., Oakland Maxwell Hardware, San Francisco M.J.
 B. Coffee Kids and the San Francisco Associated Terminals.